lywu-andrew/flashcards/README.md

 The code uses blocking I/O calls which are not idomatic in Node.js.
 We will discuss this later in the class.

+## Testing Strategy

+The tests incorporate the strategy of boundary value analysis, which tests certain values on the boundary of valid and invalid inputs.
+For example, the number of repetitions for a repeater cannot be less than 1, so the tests account for when the user inputs -1, 0, or 1 for the number of repetitions.
+This technique was chosen because it's much more efficient to test the boundaries than a wide range of values (say -20 to 20).
+By splitting up the values by invalid and valid ranges and focusing on a few inputs from each of these ranges, we cut out much redundant testing.

+## Specification vs structure testing